Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

 In sum, these findings show that the intensity and frequency of online harm can substantially impair users' online experiences and cause long-lasting emotional damage.
-Although the current moderation systems on platforms like Overwatch and Discord offer socio-technical mechanisms like reporting to address cases of online harm, the goals as well as lack of transparency and followup inherent in these mechanisms do little to meet victims' need to heal.
-In addition, the current reporting mechanism does not effectively reduce offenders in the gaming community because it does not effectively change the culture: even when participants are able to avoid the original offender, they continue to be harmed from new ones.
+Although the current moderation systems on platforms like Overwatch and Discord offer socio-technical mechanisms like reporting to address cases of online harm, the goals, and the lack of transparency and follow-up inherent in these mechanisms, do little to meet victims' need to heal.
+In addition, the current reporting mechanisms do not substantially reduce offenses within the gaming community because they do not effectively change the culture: even when participants can avoid the original offender, they continue to be harmed by new ones.